RiccardoTancredi/GameofLife/README.md

 ### Occupancy and Heat analysis

-Togther with the _Average lifespan_ analysis we have have also computed an analysis based on **occupancy** and **heat**.
+Together with the _Average lifespan_ analysis we have also computed an analysis based on **occupancy** and **heat**.
+The following results concerning occupancy, heat and pattern frequency come from the `occurences_lifetimes.ipynb` notebook.

 <div align="center">
     <img src=plots/15_15.png height=300>
 </div>

 We can see how, as expected by its definition, heat follows occupancy.
 The fit is performed by considering a model for population expansion with a maximum carrying capacity $K$, given by the following logistic equation

 $$
 \dot{x}=rx(1-\frac{x}{K})